ysk-kimura/RoboManipBaselines/README.md

 ## 📖 Citation

-If you use RoboManipBaselines in your work, please cite us:
+If you use RoboManipBaselines in your work, please cite [our paper](https://arxiv.org/abs/2509.17057):

 ```bibtex
 @article{RoboManipBaselines_Murooka_2025,